reactgraphqlacademy/graphql-api-training/README.md

 - [ ] 2.
 Create a `Discount` type in your schema.
 Define only the fields `code`, `id`, and `discountPercentage`.
 Have a look at the discount mock data in `src/index.js` to identify the types of each field.

   - [ ] 2.1.
-Add an `discounts` field to the `Query` type.
+Add a `discounts` field to the `Query` type.
 The `discounts` field should return an array of discounts.
   - [ ] 2.2.
-Add an `discounts` resolver to the Query's resolvers.
+Add a `discounts` resolver to the Query's resolvers.
 You can return the mock discounts array (which is in the scope and defined at the bottom of the file index.js) in the resolver function.
   - [ ] 2.3 You should be able to manually test the `discounts` query in Playground at [http://localhost:4000/](http://localhost:4000/)

 - [ ] 3.
 Replace the mock data with real data using the following endpoints: